About

 • [Feb 2024] New paper on Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives, accepted by EMNLP 2024 main conference (Oral).
 Project Website

-• [Oct 2023] New paper on Hallucination Detection for Grounded Instruction Generation, accepted by Findings of EMNLP 2023.
+• [Oct 2023] New paper on Hallucination Detection for Grounded Instruction Generation, accepted by EMNLP 2023.
 Project Website